jacob-moebius/flag-quiz/README.md

 # flag-quiz
-An Android app that quizzes a user on correlating countries and their flags.
+An Android app that quizzes a user on correlating countries and their flags stored in a JSON file and assets/ directory.
 The app demonstrates an implementation of a settings fragment to change the number of choices per question in a quiz.

 ## Setup
 To see this project in action: